Switzerland at the FIFA World Cup: 2014 FIFA World Cup

 At the 2014 FIFA World Cup, Switzerland were drawn in Group E along with Ecuador, France, and Honduras.
-They opened their campaign with a 2–1 victory over Ecuador in Brasilia.
+They opened their campaign with a 2–1 victory over Ecuador in Brasília.
 However, in their next match, they suffered a 5–2 defeat to France.
 Despite the initial setback, a 3–0 victory in their final game against Honduras, courtesy of a hat-trick by Xherdan Shaqiri sent them into the round of 16, where they faced the two-time world champions and eventual runners-up Argentina.

 The game was goalless and nearly heading to penalties when Ángel Di María scored a 118th-minute extra time goal to send Argentina into the quarter-finals.
 Despite being eliminated in the round of 16, it was Switzerland's best performance in eight years.

 All times local: five matches are in Brasília official time (UTC−3), while Honduras v Switzerland, played in Manaus, is in the Amazon time zone (UTC−4).